We visited CINRA, Inc. in Tokyo to talk to them about why they use Cacoo.

 Were there any changes to your business after you started using Cacoo?

 After using Cacoo, it became easier to manage the most recent files.
 To share recent files with clients, you can just send a link.
-Your clients or team members can also give you feedback in Cacoo.
+Your clients or team members can also give you feedback right in the app.

 Who would you recommend Cacoo to?

 Yanagihara: I would recommend it to someone who uses PowerPoint and is looking for a more useful alternative.
-It would also be good for someone who is not good at organizing and managing a large amount of files.
+It would also be good for someone who is not good at organizing and managing a lot of files.

 Ito: If you are in a large company or project team, and they still use PowerPoint, then it won’t be easy to convince them to switch to another tool without a specific reason.
 But if your company or project team is not that big, and you’d like to start your project immediately, Cacoo would be perfect!